Filial piety in Buddhism: Other early discourses

 Some early Buddhist texts describe the children's devotion toward their parents as a good deed that will reap religious merit, lead to praise by the wise, and finally, a rebirth in heaven.
 It is described as a fundamental good deed, and is in some Āgama texts compared to making offerings to a Buddha-to-be (bodhisattva).
-By contrast, killing one's parents is considered one of the most gravest deeds to do, leading to an immediate destiny to hell.
+By contrast, killing one's parents is considered one of the gravest deeds that could possibly be committed, leading to an immediate destiny to hell.
 According to Buddhist texts, people who had done so were not allowed to become members of the monastic community, and if they already were but were found out later to have killed a parent, they were expelled.
 This sentiment is echoed in the later Milindapañhā, which states that a person who committed matricide or patricide cannot attain to insight in Buddhist teachings.

 Apart from merit, in many Āgama texts, filial piety is said to lead to an orderly and harmonious society.
 In Pāli texts, the belief that children are indebted to their parents is a form of right view, part of the Buddhist Noble Eightfold Path.